mayankshah1607/gsoc20-linkerd/weekly/week10.md

 - Started work on `routes` command
 - Got all my previous PRs reviewed and merged after incorporating various ideas and suggestions from mentors
+- Started working on tests for retries and timeouts